Rabies: Protect your pets, yourself, and your community

 Once people develop symptoms, the disease is almost always fatal.
-For this reason, if you think you may have been bitten by a rabid animal, you should wash the wound thoroughly with soap and warm water and seek medical attention immediately.
+For this reason, if you think you may have been bitten by a rabid animal, you should report the incident to Animal Control (clink on this link), wash the wound thoroughly with soap and warm water and seek medical attention immediately.
 Your doctor, in consultation with the Health System, will determine if you need a rabies vaccination.
 Decisions to start vaccinations of Postexposure Prophylaxis (PEP) will be based on the animal and type of exposure, as well as laboratory and surveillance information for the geographic area where the exposure occurred.

 In the United States, PEP usually consists of one dose of Human Rabies Immune Globulin (HRIG) and four doses of rabies vaccine over a 14 day period.
 Human Rabies Immune Globulin and the first dose of rabies vaccine should be given by your health care provider as soon as possible after the exposure.
 Additional doses of rabies vaccine should be given on days 3, 7, and 14 after the first vaccination.

 Rabies vaccines are now relatively painless and are given in your arm, much like a flu or tetanus vaccine.
 PEP is 100% effective at preventing human rabies.
 There have been no vaccine failures in the United States (i.e. someone developing rabies) when PEP was given promptly and appropriately after being exposed to rabies.